Subrat29/InterviewPrep/README.md

 We're here to ace technical interviews by practicing Data Structures and Algorithms (DSA) and React questions. 💻

 ## How it Works
-- Each session: 2 DSA questions, 1 React question 📝
+- Each session: 2 DSA questions, 1 React question with theory 📝
 - We take turns interviewing and providing feedback 🔄

 ## Platform